-For the current Rotary Year starting in July 2016, two main initiatives have been completed:
+For the last Rotary Year ending in June 2017, two main initiatives have been completed:

 - A second Kids Aloud concert involving local primary schools.
 This was held in October 2016 at The Forum, with funds raised going to help those affected by the recent earthquakes in Nepal.
 We were able to send £4,100 to support a new water collection system, and to support a scheme to farm goats